zilinskyte/GitHomeworkFixErrors/homework.md

 ## 6. What is a Pull Request?

-When you request your locally edited code to be merged into the original repository so chnages can be reviews before becoming part of a project.
+When you request your locally edited code to be merged into the original repository so changes can be reviewed before becoming part of a project.